tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ---

 ## <a href="#outer-html">outerHTML</a> **`(mount, input, options)`**

+Compares the attributes and children of mount with input.

 Replaces the contents of a DOM node with the passed in markup, only updates what has changed.
 Additionally updates the attributes of the parent.
 If the